Travel guide

 How to go alone

-Switzerland is a country where you can go alone without any problems.
+Switzerland is a country where you can go alone without any problem.
 It is a very safe destination.
-On site, the organization is perfect.
-The tourist offices provide you with information and assistance.
-Internet bookings for accommodation are a well established practice.
+On the spot, the organization is perfect.
+The tourist offices will inform and help you.
+Internet reservations for accommodations are a well established practice.
 And they speak French, German and/or Italian depending on the canton.
-In addition, English is understood by almost all Swiss people.
-It's up to you to juggle to organize your stay without ruining yourself...
+Moreover, English is understood by almost all Swiss people.
+It's up to you to organize your stay without ruining yourself...

 How to go on a tour

 There is a wide variety of tour packages available in Switzerland.
-Some agencies will offer you winter sports holidays (accommodation, travel, ski passes...).
+Some agencies will propose you winter sports stays (accommodation, travel, ski pass...).
 Others will specialize in city breaks (three days in Bern, Geneva, Basel or Lausanne for example).
-Other possibility, thematic stays: cruise, ecotourism stay, thermal cure....
+Another possibility is themed stays: cruises, ecotourism, spa treatments, etc.

 How to get around

-Switzerland has a very dense public transport network: plane, train or coach.
-All lakes in Switzerland are navigable and can be visited by single trip or excursions.
+The public transport network is very dense in Switzerland: plane, train or bus.
+All the lakes of Switzerland are navigable and can be visited in one way or excursions.
 Very pleasant to discover the country.
-If you plan to combine train, boat and bus transport, opt for the Swiss Travel Pass.
-Finally, it may be more advantageous to travel by car (yours or rental).
-Provided that it is well equipped for mountains and snow....
+If you plan to combine train, boat and bus transportation, opt for the Swiss Travel Pass.
+Finally, the most advantageous way to get around may be by car (your own or rented).
+As long as it is well equipped for the mountains and snow...

 Featured articles Switzerland